Ghant2906/paylinker-sdk/README.md

-# PayLinker SDK
+# CryptoMMO SDK

-This is a simple SDK that helps you connect and interact with the PayLinker API.
+This is a simple SDK that helps you connect and interact with the CryptoMMO API.
 The SDK includes modules to handle tasks related to transactions and merchant information.
 It is built on top of axios, supports both CommonJS and ESM, and is written in TypeScript.

 ## Features